Büsingen am Hochrhein: Time zone

 In the time zone database, there is a special area for this place, Europe/Busingen, that had a different time compared to the rest of West Germany in 1980 when West Germany, but not Switzerland, observed daylight saving time.

 Transport

-Büsingen is served by PostBus Switzerland with a regular connection to the German village Randegg, the Swiss villages Ramsen, Buch and Dörflingen, as well as the city and railway station of Schaffhausen.
+Büsingen is served by Verkehrsbetriebe Schaffhausen with a regular connection to the German village Randegg, the Swiss villages Ramsen, Buch and Dörflingen, as well as the city and railway station of Schaffhausen.

-Südbadenbus from Germany also serves the village with a twice daily bus connection to Gailingen am Hochrhein.
+Südbadenbus from Germany also serves the village with bus connections to Gailingen am Hochrhein and Gottmadingen.
 The bus passes through Swiss territory to reach the main village of Büsingen and the outlying settlement Stemmer.

 From spring to autumn, the URh offers regular boat services on the High Rhine and Untersee between Schaffhausen and Kreuzlingen, via Konstanz.